spesim: Defining Interspecific Interactions

 Optional metadata row for radius: put a first row

-with "_RADIUS_"
+with "_RADIUS_" in focal, empty

-, and a numeric value
+neighbour, and a numeric value to set the

 global neighbourhood radius (otherwise radius can be set in the init